pkulchenko/ZeroBraneStudio/vera-faq.md

 You can run `ide.packages.vera.version` in the Local console.

-## Debugging is not working because of an incorrect IP address.
+## Debugging doesn't start because of an incorrect IP address.
 How do I fix that?

-When you start debugging, the IDE may display the message with the server address: `Using 'x.x.x.x' as the debugger server address.` (You'll see the message if you are using `vera` plugin v0.12+).

-If the address shown is not correct, or can't be reached from the Vera device, the debugging is not going to work.
-To **set the correct address**, you can specify `debugger.hostname = 'correct.IPaddress.or.hostname'` in the [configuration](doc-configuration.html) file and restart the IDE.
+Please check the [debugging troubleshooting section](vera-debugging.html#troubleshooting) for a possible solution.

 ## I had to reset the device and the debugging stopped working.
 What should I do?